-- c.
-LGFL undressed provides advice for schools about how to teach young children about being tricked into getting undressed online in a fun way, without scaring them or explaining the motives of sex offenders. - 29.6 Schools will ensure that both the alleged abuser/s and victim/s are supported as well as any other children who may be involved and will use a range of strategies tools and templates available, for example: - a.
+- 34.5 Schools will use the following national guidance to assist them in dealing with child on child abuse incidents: - a.
+Keeping Children Safe in Education 2024 KCSIE 2024 - b Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) - c.
+LGFL undressed provides advice for schools about how to teach young children about being tricked into getting undressed online in a fun way, without scaring them or explaining the motives of sex offenders. - 34.6 Schools will ensure that both the alleged abuser/s and victim/s are supported as well as any other children who may be involved and will use a range of strategies tools and templates available, for example: - a.
 Parents Protect Traffic light tools for parents, carers and professionals - b.
 Local intel and mapping tools and meetings e.g. LCP's local children's partnerships. - c.
 Risk management plans for alleged abusers - d.
-Victim support plans for alleged victims - 29.7 Schools will work with partners for example, the police, health, children's services, and youth offending to help keep the child safe and feel protected as well as signpost them to services. - 29.8 Staff will listen to and consult with the child, working with the parents for example, looking at segregation and separation in the school and the classroom. - 29.9 All staff will receive an awareness and understanding of child on child abuse, sexual violence and harassment in their training and we will work together to reduce this behaviour and any related incidents. - 29.10 We aim to use approaches in the curriculum to address and tackle child on child abuse and eradicate any cultures pertaining to an unsafe and unhealthy school/setting where children do not feel safe. - 29.11 We will reassure all victims that their concerns are being taken seriously, regardless of how long it has taken for them to come forward and that they will be supported and kept safe.
-Abuse which occurs online, or outside school will be treated equally seriously.We will make it clear to all children and young people that the law is in place to protect them, rather than to criminalise them. - 29.12 We acknowledge that even if no cases are being reported, child on child abuse may still be occurring.
-Staff will retain a high level of vigilance with this in mind - 29.13 All schools will make sure that children know how to report any worries or concerns and have trusted adults in school who they can talk to.
-Schools will ensure that support systems are well promoted, easily understood and accessible to pupils, so that they can confidently report and know that they will be taken seriously.

-Schools will check that children feel safe and pay close attention to children's views on safeguarding.
+Victim support plans for alleged victims - 34.7 Schools will work with partners for example, the police, health, children's services, and youth offending to help keep the child safe and feel protected as well as signpost them to services. - 34.8 Staff will listen to and consult with the child, working with the parents for example, looking at segregation and separation in the school and the classroom. - 34.9 All staff will receive an awareness and understanding of child-on-child abuse, sexual violence and harassment in their training, and we will work together to reduce this behaviour and any related incidents. - 34.10 We aim to use approaches in the curriculum to address and tackle child on child abuse and eradicate any cultures pertaining to an unsafe and unhealthy school/setting where children do not feel safe. - 34.11 We will reassure all victims that their concerns are being taken seriously, regardless of how long it has taken for them to come forward and that they will be supported and kept safe.
+Abuse which occurs online, or outside school will be treated equally seriously. - We will make it clear to all children and young people that the law is in place to protect them, rather than to criminalise them. - 34.12 We acknowledge that even if no cases are being reported, child on child abuse may still be occurring.
+Staff will retain a high level of vigilance with this in mind - 34.13 All schools will make sure that children know how to report any worries or concerns and have trusted adults in school who they can talk to.
+Schools will ensure that support systems are well promoted, easily understood and accessible to pupils, so that they can confidently report and know that they will be taken seriously. - Schools will check that children feel safe and pay close attention to children's views on safeguarding.